tmenguy/ha-solcast-solar/README.md

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/install.png" width="500">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/install.png)

 > [!IMPORTANT]
-> After the integration is started, review the Home Assistant log.
->
-> Should an error that gathering rooftop sites data has failed occur then this is almost certainly not an integration issue, rather an issue reaching the Solcast API on the Internet.
-The integration will repeatedly restart in this situation until the sites data can be loaded, as until configured sites data is acquired the integration cannot function.
->
-> Once the sites data has been acquired at least once it is written to a cache file, and that cache will be used on subsequent startups should the Solcast API be temporarily unavailable.
+> The API key and associated sites will be checked when the initial configuration is saved.
+It is possible for this initial check to fail because the Solcast API is temporarily unavailable, and if it is then simply retry configuration after some minutes.
+The configure error message will indicate if this is the case.

 ### Updating forecasts